AP source: Twins, Buxton agree on 7-year, $100M contract

 Last year, Buxton broke out at the plate in a big way with 23 doubles, 19 home runs and a .306 average in just 235 at-bats.
 He had a .647 slugging percentage that would have led the majors if he had a qualifying amount of plate appearances.

+Those bursts of dominance just kept getting interrupted, though, often due to bad luck.
 Buxton suffered a right hip strain in May.
 Then in mid-June, in just his third game after returning from the first injury, Buxton was hit by a pitch on the hand and broke his left pinky finger.
+He didn’t return to major league action again until late August.

+That was his 11th time on the injured list since his debut with the Twins in 2015 and the 15th time in 10 seasons as a pro.

+Some of Buxton’s past shoulder troubles stemmed from an all-out style of diving for balls and crashing against walls that the Twins have tried to curtail, but the broken finger — much like the concussion, wrist sprains and broken toe that came before — could hardly have been prevented.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports